 Hiking Shoes:

-Before purchasing hiking shoes, my partner and I did a lot of research into brands and models as well as a lot of testing in person trying on various pairs for fit and comfort.
-Instead of more traditional hiking boots, we chose to get hiking shoes for a couple of reasons.
-We wanted to be able to easily pack them for travel and since much of our hiking is limited to day hikes these were all we really needed.
+Before purchasing hiking shoes, I did a lot of research into brands and models as well as a lot of testing in person trying on various pairs for fit and comfort.
+Instead of more traditional hiking boots, I chose to get hiking shoes for a couple of reasons.
+Im wanted to be able to easily pack them for travel and since much of my hiking is limited to day hikes these were all I really needed.

 As with much of my favorite travel gear, I tried to prioritize weight when considering which hiking shoes to get.
 The Salomon Ellipse GTX hiking shoes I finally settled on weigh in at only 1lb 10oz, but are still very functional and comfortable.
 With Gore-Tex lining and water-resistant materials on the upper portion of the shoe, I’ve never had my feet get wet even when splashing through puddles and hiking in the rain.
 Although I’ll note that they’re lower cut on the ankle so if I were to walk through a foot of water, the most water-resistant material in the world wouldn’t keep my feet dry.